 Proposals for action.
 Usually in the form of a list of steps required, who should take them and when.
+So p.170.

 Action planning

 An approach to planning and urban design involving the organisation of carefully structured collaborative events which produce proposals for action.
 Action planning event.
 Term also used to mean developing an action plan.
 Action plan.